OCLC-Developer-Network/oclc-auth-ios-example/README.md

-# OCLC iOS Authentication Example
+# OCLC Mobile Authentication iOS App Example

 This sample iOS Application demonstrates how to authenticate an OCLC user to obtain an access token.